 Creating informative content won’t give you results as expected if the content doesn’t resonate with your customer.
 Try formulating content that is informative as well as relevant to your customers.

 Moreover, when you can understand your prospects, it becomes easier to delight them through content.
 To create a strong bond with your customers, you need to Listen, Serve, and Follow up.
-Being in touch with your customers will help you identify which content should be published and when.
+Contacting your customers will help you identify which content should be published and when.

 Educating your customers at the right time will determine the business’s success.
 If you deliver the content before the time, there is no meaning to that content, or if you deliver content after the right time, you’ve missed the opportunity.
 Thereby, follow-up is important.